sergiocollado/potpourri/notes_on_system_architectures_and_design_patterns.md

 resulting in less coupling between the target system, and the user-client class.

-## Other patterns, strategies or tricks.
+## Other patterns, strategies & tricks of the trade

 ### Memoization
  The term 'Memoization' was coined by Donald Michie, it comes from the Latin 'memorandum' which stands for the meaning